caronc/ultrasync/README.md

   # A live monitoring of your home security system:
   ultrasync --watch
   ```
 - You can generate a snapshot (in JSON format) that greatly details everything taking place through your security home setup.
-It provides MUCH greater detail than the `--watch` process and will eventually become the key that will make integration with [Home Assistant](https://www.home-assistant.io/) possible *eventually*.
+It provides MUCH greater detail than the `--watch` which allows it to also be integrated with [Home Assistant](https://www.home-assistant.io/).
   ```bash
   # Print a JSON formated snapshot of all home security details
   ultrasync --details